matthewfeickert-talks/talk-urssi-summer-school-2024/talk.md

 The .red[bad news]: Python packaging has expanded .bold[dramatically] in the last 5 years ]

-* By cratering standards the PyPA allowed for an ecosystem of packaging backends to be created to tackle various problems (this is good!)
+* By creating standards the PyPA allowed for an ecosystem of packaging backends to be created to tackle various problems (this is good!)
 * This means that our The Zen of Python expectations are violated and we need to make design choices (hard for beginners)

 ---